hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 !!! warning

      For production use cases, configure Grafana with one of the supported [native auth mechanisms](https://grafana.com/docs/grafana/latest/auth/).
-Also remember to configure alerts to the receiver of your choice i.e. email, slack etc

 Optionally you can also deploy the [Elastic Stack](https://www.elastic.co/elastic-stack/) to view logs (and metrics).